KalimbaPro/Workshop-Casse-Brique-LOVE2D/README.md

 ![image](https://user-images.githubusercontent.com/72023610/218501823-f586828d-368a-4cc2-bce8-22a13a9eef82.png)

-- Put 3 hearth on the botom left of the window
+- Put 3 hearth at the botom left of the window
 - Now when your ball collision with the bottom of your screen one of your hearth disapere
 - And When you loose all your hearth draw a loose screen
 - When you destroy all the brick you draw a win screen